The Ultimate Guide to Customer Retention Incentives

 If you haven’t thought about how to approach customer retention thus far, you should probably wrap your head around it with Help Scout’s resources.
 They provide best-in-class materials on how to grow a loyal audience for free.
 22 Customer Retention Strategies that Work is a good starting point which outlines values you and your team should embrace to achieve your customer loyalty goals.

-There are 2 points in particular which I’d like to take away from this guide.
+There are two points in particular which I’d like to take away from this guide.
 And the reason for this is that the experience that our customers have backs them up.
 To quote Eli from Help Scout:

 Don’t overspend to delight